November 10, 2015

 A small number of big things

 The small scope of many of the products available came to light three years ago when the team at the Lawrence Berkeley National Lab’s Institute for Globally Transformative Technologies began work on its “50 Breakthroughs” report.
-The report, published last year, is a 648-page tome of sustainable development ideas that includes conversation starters on everything from food security to digital inclusion.
+The report, published last year, is a 648-page tome of sustainable global development ideas that includes conversation starters on everything from food security to digital inclusion.
 But it didn’t start with such a sweeping goal.

 “The first thing we thought about when our institute was created [in 2012] was what to work on.
 It was a three month, back-of-the-envelope brainstorming exercise,” Shashi Buluswar, the institute’s co-founder, told a SOCAP audience.

 “As we were talking to people, we found that there was a disappointingly small number of really big things happening.
 The needle is not moving on those really big things.
 We realized this could be an important body of work,” he said.

 Short supply of funding for global development start-ups

 Implementing big change costs big bucks.
 And while promising developments in energy or healthcare may be backed by large commercial institutions, governments or research institutions, start-up funding is often in short supply for engineers and inventors in the early stages of experimentation.

 A new report by the Lemelson Foundation reveals that young companies are most vulnerable at the point when they have a demonstrated idea but have run out of seed funding sources, like university or government grants or personal investments.
 The most difficult funds for them to raise are amounts of $50,000-$500,000 that help them build a proof of concept, drive additional R&D or cover day-to-day expenses such as rent and salaries.